 Another income stream artists use to supplement their income is teaching art classes or workshops.
 Workshops can be a great way to share your knowledge and passion for art with others while earning more money.

 There are a few different ways to go about this.
 Some artists teach classes at community centers or local colleges.
 Others open their studios and advertise their courses online or in local publications.
 Some artists even travel to different cities to teach workshops.
-No matter what approach you take, teaching art classes can be a great way to make money from your art.
+No matter your approach, teaching art classes can be a great way to make money from your art.
 You can also create an online course to help artists increase their artistic skills.

 5. Give lectures on your artistic process